ceph/ceph/doc/ceph-volume/lvm/activate.rst

 UUID (also called ``fsid`` in Ceph CLI tools), so that at boot time it can understand what OSD is enabled and needs to be mounted.

-.. note:: The execution of this call is fully idempotent, and there is no
+.. note:: The execution of this call is fully idempotent.
+This means that the call can be executed multiple times without changing the result of its first successful execution.
-          side-effects when running multiple times

 For OSDs deployed by cephadm, please refer to :ref:`cephadm-osd-activate` instead.